krasimir/riew/README.md

 close(ch);
 ```

 In the console we'll see `"foo"` followed by two `Symbol(ENDED)`.
 The routine is paused at the first [take](https://github.com/krasimir/riew#take). `sput` resumes it with the value of `"foo"` and the routine gets paused at the second take.
 The `close` call closes the channel and releases all the pending takes.
 Each of the next takes will result with either `CLOSE` ro `ENDED` depending of the value of the channel's [buffer](https://github.com/krasimir/riew#buffer).
+Every [put](https://github.com/krasimir/riew#put) to a `CLOSED` or `ENDED` channel is resolved with a channel status immediately.